mahkoh/uapi/README.md

 A crate which contains only safe code and which only uses safe APIs from this crate and libstd is, as a whole, safe.

+## Future changes

+This crate fully supports reading into uninitialized buffers but the API will most likely change when the same functionality becomes stable in libstd.

 ## Comparison with other crates

 ### libc